vecnathewhisperd0/fdroid-website/_posts/2019-09-11-yaml-metadata.md

 $ fdroid rewritemeta --to yml
 ```

-In the long removing `.txt` metadata support will allow us to get rid of
+In the long run, removing `.txt` metadata support will allow us to get rid of
 a substantial amount of source-code.
 This will make maintenance a lot
 simpler for us and also lower the learning curve for new contributors.
 It will also make adding new features faster and simplify creating